SparkFun Edge Hookup Guide

 With your chosen method of connection at hand begin making the connections with care.
 If you have USB-serial bridge with the compatible pinout (order DTR, RXI, TXO, VCC, CTS, GND from the perspective of the bridge) you can simply make sure that the GRN and BLK labels match up between the bridge and the Edge board.
 If you are using some other way to view/send UART data then make sure to connect the TX of the bridge to the RX of the Edge and vice-versa.
 Also make sure to connect GND (closest to the BLK label on the Edge) and DTR (closest to the GRN label) pins.
 From the bridge's perspective RXI is next to DTR and TXO is next to RXI.

-With the Edge board you can also add additional I2C sensors with the Qwiic connector and have access to four GPIO pins.
+With the Edge boards you can add additional I2C sensors with the Qwiic connector and have access to four GPIO pins.

 Connecting Qwiic sensors is as simple as chaining them together with Qwiic Cables and then linking that chain to the Edge board.
 Note, if you have many sensors (5 or more is a good rule of thumb) then you'll need to disconnect the I2C pullup resistors from a few of the boards.

 The four available GPIO pins are pads 1, 3, 36, and 38 of the Apollo3.
 In addition to GPIO functionality some have additional special functions:

 |ADC Trigger1, UART1 RX, UART1 CTS, UART0 CTS, PDM Microphone DATA, 32 kHz Clock Output